forcedotcom/salesforcedx-vscode/packages/salesforcedx-vscode-apex/README.md

 ## Introduction

-This is the Apex Language Server for Visual Studio Code.
+This is the Apex extension for Visual Studio Code.